New ferries hit by further delays

 The first ferry, the MV Glen Sannox, which was launched in 2017, was initially due to be delivered in May, later pushed back to this winter.

-Now, the delivery date for the ship is June 2019.
+Now, the delivery date for the ship is summer 2019.

-It is expected to enter service on the Ardrossan-Arran route around two months later, after sea trials.
+The SNP MSP has claimed it is expected to be delivered in June and enter service on the Ardrossan-Arran route around two months later after sea trials.

 The second ferry is expected to be complete the following spring.